johnsmith0031/alpaca_lora_4bit/README.md

 * Removed triton, flash-atten from requirements.txt for compatibility
 * Removed bitsandbytes from requirements
 * Added pip installable branch based on winglian's PR
+* Added cuda backend quant attention and fused mlp from GPTQ_For_Llama.

 # Requirements
 gptq-for-llama <br>